greg-js/arch-wiki-md-repo/wiki/_content/english/Securely wipe disk.md

 ### shred

-[*shred*](https://www.gnu.org/software/coreutils/manual/html_node/shred-invocation.html) is a Unix command that can be used to securely delete [individual files](#Overwrite_the_target) or full devices so that they can be recovered only with great difficulty with specialised hardware, if at all. *shred* uses three passes, writing [pseudo-random data](/index.php/Random_number_generation "Random number generation") to the device during each pass.
+[*shred*](https://www.gnu.org/software/coreutils/manual/html_node/shred-invocation.html) (from the [coreutils](https://www.archlinux.org/packages/?name=coreutils) package) is a Unix command that can be used to securely delete individual files or full devices so that they can be recovered only with great difficulty with specialised hardware, if at all. *shred* uses three passes, writing [pseudo-random data](/index.php/Random_number_generation "Random number generation") to the device during each pass.
 This can be reduced or increased.

 The following command invokes shred with its default settings and displays the progress.